milosz275/secure-chat/README.md

 ## Database

 SQLite3 database is utilized at the moment.
-There is planned usage of distributed database system [Cassandra](https://cassandra.apache.org/) in the further project iterations.
+There is planned usage of distributed database system [Cassandra](https://cassandra.apache.org/) or [MongoDB](https://www.mongodb.com/) in the further project iterations.

+### Database Schema

+Navigate to [server/README.md](server/README.md) for detailed database schema documentation.

 # License